Enhancing Long-Chain Reasoning Distillation through Error-Aware Self-Reflection: Appendix

-As shown in Figure~\ref{fig:prompt-category}, we show the prompt used to classify the solution errors generated by LLMs.
-We classify the wrong answers into four error categories: Reasoning, Understanding, Calculation, and Other.
+As shown in Figure~\ref{fig:prompt-category}, we present the prompt templates used to classify the solution errors generated by GPT-4~\cite{openai2024gpt4technicalreport}.
+The prompt instructs the evaluator model to classify each incorrect response into one of four predefined categories: Reasoning Error, Understanding Error, Calculation Error, or Other.